| The Romancers:

 including the Vesuvians. ( I remember seeing Bobby with

-The Vesuvians, a surf rock group with Beach Boys-styled black
+the Vesuvians, a surf rock group with Beach Boys-styled black

 and white striped shirts, at a rock & roll show at East

 L.A.
-College and being impressed.)
+College.)
 Other additions were

-Johnny Diaz on guitar, Cesar ValVerde on sax, and Ralph Ventura
+Johnny Diaz on guitar, Cesar Valverde on sax, and Ralph Ventura

-on trumpet, who later sang lead on The Blendells’ recording
+on trumpet, who later sang lead on the Blendells’ recording

 of “Dance with Me”.
 The Romancers recorded